Why Companhia Siderurgica Nacional (SID) Stock Could See Much Higher Prices Ahead

-Companhia Siderurgica Nacional (NYSE: SID) is -38.14% lower on its value in year-to-date trading and has touched a low of $2.20 and a high of $5.97 in the current 52-week trading range.
+Companhia Siderurgica Nacional (NYSE: SID) is -44.51% lower on its value in year-to-date trading and has touched a low of $2.20 and a high of $5.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SID stock was last observed hovering at around $2.75 in the last trading session, with the day’s loss setting it -0.03%.
+The SID stock was last observed hovering at around $2.65 in the last trading session, with the day’s loss setting it -0.21% off its average median price target of $3.35 for the next 12 months.
+It is also 59.47% off the consensus price target high of $6.02 offered by 11 analysts, but current levels are 15.28% higher than the price target low of $2.88 for the same period.

 Sponsored

-The stock witnessed a -2.86% gain in the last 1 month and extending the period to 3 months gives it a 4.62%, and is 4.62% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.71% over the week and 4.61% over the month.
+The stock witnessed a -2.79% gain in the last 1 month and extending the period to 3 months gives it a -6.15%, and is -11.27% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.98% over the week and 4.80% over the month.

 Companhia Siderurgica Nacional is expected to release its quarterly report on 03/28/2023.The EPS is expected to grow by 224.00% this year.